 - Future land use should be retail/service, office, and/or institutional.
 Residential at a density no greater than 12 dwelling units per acre (such as an attached townhome style building) also is appropriate.
-Multi-unit residential buildings such as apartments are not appropriate at this location. - 2.
-Retail uses should provide a mix of types such as small shops and restaurants in support of the surrounding employment and residential uses. - 3.
+Multi-unit residential buildings such as apartments are not appropriate at this location. - Retail uses should provide a mix of types such as small shops and restaurants in support of the surrounding employment and residential uses. - 3.
 Land uses with drive-through facilities and/or gasoline pumps are not appropriate at this location.
 The area abuts existing townhouse development and is across from wedge single family; as such the intent is to provide for a compatible walkable environment.

-- 4. Development should be compact, pedestrian-oriented, and well-connected internally, and to surrounding development. - Buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings. - 6.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 7.
-The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
-Multi-story buildings are encouraged.
+- Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - Buildings should be oriented toward streets, with the majority of parking located to side or rear of buildings. - 6.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 7.
+The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Nonresidential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural

-- 8. Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
+- design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
+Multi-story buildings are encouraged. - 8.
+Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 9.
+Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
 Consolidation of required open space is encouraged.